-At \qty{0.8}{eV} above $E_F$ in Fig.~\ref{fig:overview}c ($\emph{i.e.}$, above $E_0$), we observe a sharp, nearly-linear (hyperbolic) electron-like feature, in strong agreement with the calculated surface spectral function in Fig.~\ref{fig:overview}a.
-Slightly below $E_0$ in Fig.~\ref{fig:overview}c, we observe a faint incoherent spectral weight, which we attribute to the bulk conduction band \qty{0.75}{eV} above $E_F$, consistent with optical spectroscopy~\cite{Santos-Cottin2023EuCd2As2:Semiconductor, Wu2024TheSingularity} and high-energy electron energy loss spectroscopy (EELS) measurements (Supplementary Information~\ref{bulk_gap_SI}).
-In Fig.~\ref{fig:overview}d, we show circular dichroism ARPES (CD-ARPES) measurements of the $(001)$-surface states, which provide further details of their wavefunction textures, and exhibit excellent agreement with theoretical calculations of the surface-projected local (in real space) atomic-orbital contribution to the orbital angular momentum (Fig.~\ref{fig:overview}e, see Supplementary Information~\ref{sispintext}).
+At \qty{0.8}{eV} above $E_F$ in Fig.~\ref{fig:overview}b ($\emph{i.e.}$, above $E_0$), we observe a sharp, nearly-linear (hyperbolic) electron-like feature, in strong agreement with the Wannier model surface spectral function in Fig.~\ref{fig:overview}a.
+Slightly below $E_0$ in Fig.~\ref{fig:overview}b, we observe a faint incoherent spectral weight, which we attribute to the bulk conduction band \qty{0.75}{eV} above $E_F$, consistent with optical spectroscopy~\cite{Santos-Cottin2023EuCd2As2:Semiconductor, Wu2024TheSingularity} and high-energy electron energy loss spectroscopy (EELS) measurements (SM Sec.~\ref{bulk_gap_SI} \cite{2026SeeURL}).
+In Fig.~\ref{fig:overview}c, we show circular dichroism (CD-) ARPES measurements of the $(001)$-surface states, which provide further details of their wavefunction textures, and exhibit excellent agreement with theoretical calculations of the surface-projected local (in real space) atomic-orbital contribution to the orbital angular momentum (Fig.~\ref{fig:overview}d, see SM Sec.~\ref{sispintext} \cite{2026SeeURL}).